is a documentary film considering

 belonged to the same division as these men, and so I was also following the path he took.

-SUNKEN ROADS is particularly timely, given the upcoming 75th Anniversary of D-Day.
+SUNKEN ROADS is particularly timely,

 The film allows us to see this history through the eyes of the men and women who lived it,